The Lax Equation and Weak Regularity of Asymptotic Estimate Lie Groups: A Generalized BCDH Formula

 \section{A Generalized BCDH Formula}

-In the first part of this section, we generalize the Baker--Campbell--Dynkin--Hausdorff formula (for the exponential map) to the product integral (cf.\ Proposition \ref{kjfdkjfdkjfdjkfd}).
+In the first part of this section, we generalize the Baker-Campbell-Dynkin-Hausdorff formula (for the exponential map) to the product integral (cf.\ Proposition \ref{kjfdkjfdkjfdjkfd}).
 In the second part, we apply this formula (together with the integral transformation introduced in Sect.\ \ref{kjdskjsdkjdskjs}) to express the product integral of nilpotent curves\footnote{Specifically, such $\mg$-valued curves whose image is a \NIL{q} for some $q\geq 2$, recall \eqref{assaaas2}.} (cf.\ Theorem \ref{kfdhjfdhjfdfdfdfd}) via the exponential map.
 Various applications of the derived formula are discussed in Sect.\ \ref{kjdkjsjksddxccxocoioicxoiiooicxiocx}.